brugger/met_utils/readme.md

 ### get_all_vestland_sensors(frost_api_id:str) -> DataFrame

-Returns a pandas dataframe with the sensor information In the case of api request errors will raise an exception
+Returns a pandas dataframe with the sensor information In the case of api request errors function will raise an exception

 ### get_coordinates_by_id(id:str, sensors_df:DataFrame) -> List

+Returns the coordinates of a sensor as a list.

-Will raise an exception in the case of 1. sensor id not in the dataframe, or 2.
-No coordinates for a sensor
+The function will raise an exception in the case of 1. sensor id not in the dataframe, or 2.
+Coordinates are missing for a sensor